Itangalo/Bot-Playtesting-Toolkit/docs/10-required-functions.md

     return stats;

 Note in particular that the `stats` must be returned.
 Helper functions, such as `getMax()` used above, are described elsewhere.

+## Additional arguments

+You might want to run your module in diffent modes, or with different things turned on or off.
+One way of doing this is to pass extra arguments to the `simulate` function.
+Any arguments provided beyond the number of iterations and the module to use will be passed to the module functions, so calling `simulate(500, 'myModule', 'default')` will for example call `buildInitialData` passing `'default'` as an argument.